+Students who have an international Italian language certification of B2 level can choose Business analytics with Excel, otherwise “Corso di lingua italiana per student stranieri” is mandatory.

 **Dissertations will be written in English.
 Dissertation jury will consist of one supervisor from one of the partner Universities and at least one additional reader from the other University.

 In all cases, a learning agreement must be approved by the home and the host Universities.